 The Native American Wapoo Tribe lived peacefully in this stunning valley until it was settled by the Spanish influence.
 Under Mexican, Californian, and ultimately United States rule, many changes occurred in the Valley.
 George Yount was one of the first Europeans to settle the Napa Valley, and the first to plant grapes, declaring, “In such a place, I would like to clear the land and make my home; in such a place I would like to live and die.”
 It wasn’t until 1858 that wine was produced commercially, when Charles Krug began to grow grapes and make wine.

 The rest, as they say, is history.
-Napa is home to more than 220 wineries making it truly a mecca for wine lovers.
+Today Napa is the heart of the California Wine Country and home to more than 220 wineries.
+It is truly a mecca for wine lovers.
 From the cult cabernets being grown in the mountainous regions of Howell Mountain, Spring Mountain and Diamond Mountain to the famous appellations of Stag’s Leap and Rutherford, the Napa Valley has it all.
 Its appeal has drawn movie stars, business moguls and passionate winemakers to purchase land and make wine.
 Along the 30 mile valley are the towns of Oakville, Yountville, St. Helena, and Calistoga–each with outstanding restaurants and rural charm.